MicrosoftDocs/dynamics365smb-docs/business-central/faqs-marketing-text.md

 # FAQ for marketing text suggestions with Copilot

-These frequently asked questions (FAQ) describe the AI impact of the [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] feature in Business Central.
+These frequently asked questions (FAQ) describe the AI impact of the [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] feature in [!INCLUDE[prod_short](includes/prod_short.md)].

 ## What is item marketing text suggestions?

-The [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] feature provides writing assistance for users responsible for authoring marketing text (also known as *copy*) on items in Business Central.
+Copilot provides writing assistance for users responsible for authoring marketing text (also known as copy) on items in [!INCLUDE[prod_short](includes/prod_short.md)].
+This feature is known as [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)].
+The [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] feature provides writing assistance for users responsible for authoring marketing text (also known as *copy*) on items in [!INCLUDE[prod_short](includes/prod_short.md)].

-The feature is available on any item card in Business Central.
+The feature is available on any item card in [!INCLUDE[prod_short](includes/prod_short.md)].
 To use it, just open an item and then select **Marketing Text** > **Draft with Copilot**.
 This action automatically generates a text suggestion that's engaging, creative, and specific to the item that's shown.
 Suggestions are based on various inputs, including:

 - The item's attributes, category, and name.
 - Personal writing style preferences, like tone of voice, emphasized quality, format and length.